-Hey, early retirement is awesome and so is being so wealthy when it means you don’t need to work but have you considered jobs with summers off?
+Retirement is awesome and so is being so wealthy when it means you don’t need to work but have you considered jobs with summers off?
 It’s the best of both worlds!
-You can experience the freedom of not having to work (for a couple of months) with the security of a reliable paycheck.
-Sound interesting?
+You can experience the freedom of not having to work (every year) with the security of a reliable paycheck.
+Sounds interesting?
 It is!

 Should you change your job?

 I worked hard to become wealthy quickly for my goals of being able to leave on adventures and have an amazing work-life balance.
 Some jobs come with adventure time and epic free time already have it built-in which riddles me with jealousy!
-Mainly jobs with summers off, or at least the possibility of long breaks.
+Mainly jobs with summers off, or at least the possibility of long, frequent breaks.